 One more thing about the Ionian mode.
 In jazz and country music this mode is associated with the use of major seventh chords.
 These chords are not often used in Irish music, and make tunes sound “Americanized.”
 Still, consider the following: in D, for instance, the major seventh chord is notated Dmaj7 (or D with a little triangle next to it, or most often DM7) and contains the notes D F# A and C#, which can work with the whole D scale except the G note (fourth scale degree — the fourth note of the scale).
 This is true across all keys, so unless you’re attempting to introduce dissonance, avoid playing DM7 when a phrase contains the fourth scale degree (4th note of the respective major scale).
 The chord obtained by adding another third on top would be called a DM9 — D F# A C# E. Adding another third on top would give you D F# A C# E G, which is DM11.
 Due to the dissonant nature of the fourth scale degree, when the tune is in the Ionian mode follow the advice of the Grail Knight, and choose wisely — or use them only as passing chords, or when you want to create tension.

 The Dorian mode is sometimes called the “Russian Minor.”
 In sessions, it is the most common minorish mode.
 It uses an Ionian scale with flatted third and seventh.
+So, pick a scale.
+Let’s say D, and start on the second scale degree but play all the notes in a the D scale and you’ll have Edor — that’s why I have a “II” in parentheses above.
 One of the mistakes a beginning accompanist can make in accompanying session tunes is to apply Aeolian chords to a Dorian tune.
 For example, when in E Aeolian, a C chord might sound right in some place.
-In E Dorian, however, there is a C# in the scale rather than a C (since C is the sixth note of an E scale).
+In E Dorian, however, there is a C# in the scale rather than a C (since C is the sixth note of an E scale, the sixt scale degree).
 As such, a C chord will clash when played against the C# notes in the melody.
 You can use it for tension, of course, but it’s commonly a sign that the person backing the music has mistaken the mode.
-If you hear it quickly enough, you can switch to Dorian chords and so disguise your error as “creative.”
+If you hear your error quickly enough, you can switch to Dorian chords and so disguise your error as “creative.”
 The predominant chord pattern in the Dorian mode is i/VII, (for example, Em and D in E Dorian).
-As you typically only have two “safe chords” in Dor, be careful.
-The dorian mode is built on the second step of the Ionian mode and uses the same notes.
-So, for example, Ador (A Dorian) is built from the notes of the G Ionian mode, but starting on A. The G Ionian notes are G A B C D E F# G. So, in Ador they are A B C D E F# G A. The A minor scale (A Aeolian mode) would be A B C D E F G. Notice the difference between the Dorian mode and the D Aeolian mode.
-The former has the sixth note raised a half step.
+As you typically only have two “safe chords” in Dorian, be careful.
+Keep in mind that the Dorian mode is built on the second step of the Ionian mode and uses the same notes.
+So, for example, Ador (A Dorian) is built from the notes of the G Ionian mode, but starting on A. The G Ionian notes are G A B C D E F# G. So, in Ador they are A B C D E F# G A. The A minor scale (A Aeolian mode) would be A B C D E F G. Notice the difference between the Dorian mode and the Aeolian mode.
+The difference between them is just that the Dorian mode has the sixth note raised a half step.
 It is because they are so similar that GCBOM players will sometimes play the same chords whenever things sound minorish.
-This leads to some unintended sour accompaniment (or “creative tension” if you prefer).
-In sessions the chords you will find most useful will be i, VII, v, III, IV in Nashville notation, or using chord names:
+This leads to some unintended sour accompaniment.
+Call is “creative tension” if you prefer, it’ll still make melody players cringe if you do it.
+In sessions the chords you will find most useful for the Dorian mode will be i, VII, v, III, IV in Nashville notation, or using chord names:

 |Most common Dor keys||Rare Dor keys|

-Some chords, such as minor seventh (m7), will work better in Dorian than in Aeolian (natural minor) because the flatted sixth of the Aeolian mode will be more dissonant.
+Some chords, such as minor seventh (m7), will work better in Dorian than in Aeolian (natural minor) because the flatted sixth of the Aeolian mode will make that chord dissonant.
 Take, for example, Ddor.
 The chord Dm7 will have the notes D F A and C. The sixth note is B in Dorian and Bb in Aeolian.
 So, the chord DFAC will sound better against a B note than against a Bb note, and so it’s better in Dorian.
 You can stack thirds on to this minor seventh chord and get Dm9, Dm11, and Dm13.
 These chords will sometimes work too.
 Notice that the the thirteen chord contains the note Bb, which will work better in Aeolian.
-Sometimes Dm13 will be written Dm7b6, just to confuse those who don’t know.
-Also, Dm6 is sometimes written instead of Dm13 when in Dorian (since Dm6 means B natural).
+Sometimes Dm13 will be written Dm7b6 (D minor seventh flat sixth), just to confuse those who don’t know.
+Also, Dm6 is sometimes written instead of Dm13 when in Dorian (since Dm6 means play a D with a minor 6th, which is B natural).

 The Mixolydian mode sounds majorish.
+It’s the mode used in the Kinks “You Really Got Me,” the Beatles “Norwegian Wood,” and Lynyrd Skynyrd’s “Sweet Home Alabama.”
 It starts on the fifth note of the Ionian mode.
-Starting with the C Ionian mode, the G Mixolydian mode would be G A B C D E F. The difference between G Ionian and G Mixolydian is that in the latter the seventh step is lowered a half step.
+Start with the C Ionian mode: C D E F G A B. The fifth note is G. So, the G Mixolydian mode would be G A B C D E F — the same notes as the C scale, but starting with the fifth scale degree.
+Now notice that the difference between G Ionian and G Mixolydian is jut the seventh scale degree.
 Tunes in this mode are built around an Ionian scale with a flatted seventh note.
-The chords will have to be different than Ionian because the seventh note of the scale is used in building some triads (three note chords).
-The G Ionian mode is G A B C D E F#.
-The basic chords here are the I/VII/IV chords.
-People at sessions who try to accompany Mix tunes (and haven’t read this) will try to play them with Ionian chords, since Mix sounds majorish.
+Gmix uses the C scale and so has no sharps or flats, while the G Ionian (G major) scale has an F#.
+The chords used in Mixolydian will have to be different than Ionian because, practically speaking, the seventh note of the scale is used in building some triads (three note chords).
+Note, the G Ionian mode is G A B C D E F#, and the chords are I/IV/V. The Gmix mode is G A B C D E F, and the basic chords here are I/VII/IV chords.
+People at sessions who try to accompany Mix tunes (and haven’t read this) will try to play Mixolydian tunes with Ionian chords, since Mixolydian sounds majorish.
 That won’t work.
-A trick to determine whether a tune is in Mix rather than Ionian is that the V chord (which includes that un-flatted seventh note) will not fit, and will clash in unpleasant ways.
-If in D and the A doesn’t work, try a C chord.
-Sticking to the I/VII/IV chords usually works best for Mix tunes, but you can add minor chords as well depending on the tune.
-The most useful chords are I, VII, IV, v, vi in Nashville notation, or using chord names:
+The V chord will sound dissonant.
+In G the V chord is D, which is spelled D A F#.
+Since Gmix has an F natural, that’ll make the D chord sour, and melody players will cringe.
+So, in general, a trick to determine whether a tune is in Mixolydian rather than Ionian is that the V chord (which includes that un-flatted seventh note) will not fit, and will clash in unpleasant ways.
+Suppose the home note is D and the tune sounds majorish.
+You’re backing the tune and then notice that the A chord (the V chord) doesn’t work.
+What you should do is try a C chord (the VII chord).
+So, the idea is that in majorish sounding tunes, when the V chord doesn’t work play the VII in stead.
+Sticking to the I/VII/IV chords is the safe road.
+It usually works best for Mix tunes, but you can add minor chords as well depending on the tune.
+In short, the most useful chords are I, VII, IV, v, vi in Nashville notation, or using chord names:

 |Most common Mix keys||Rare Mix keys|